 For example, let’s say you are flying from Cancun to Montreal and connecting in Atlanta.
 You will go through security in both Cancun and Atlanta.
 You will also go through US Immigration and Customs in Atlanta and Canadian Immigration and Customs in Montreal.
 (Note: if you take a flight directly from Cancun to Montreal, you will only go through security in Cancun and Canadian Immigration and Customs in Montreal).

 One exception: You usually do not need to go through security if you are flying from Canada and connecting in the US to go to another city in the US.
 (In other words, you will likely not have to go through security in Chicago if you are flying from Toronto to Los Angeles via Chicago).

-How to Avoid Problems at the International Flight Connection Point
+How to Avoid Problems at the International Flight Connections Point

 My best advice on avoiding problems with International flight connections is to book non-stop whenever possible.
-I am willing to pay up to $200 more to avoid connection.
 Be aware that sometimes you won’t have a choice.
+I am willing to pay up to $200 more to prevent connection.

 I recommend that everyone determine how much money they are willing to pay for convenience.
-Of all the possible types of trips, flights without international connections are the ones I am most willing to splurge for.
+Of all the possible types of trips, flights without international connections are the ones I am most willing to splurge to avoid.

 Ensure that you can make the connection when booking your flight.
-I have frequently found myself running to the gate after being delayed with immigration, custom, and security procedures.
+I frequently run to the gate after being delayed by immigration, customs, and security procedures.